 In addition to private sessions, I offer small group reformer classes.
 Groups are limited to just four persons per class.
 Putting clients together who are at similar levels of competence, I aim to achieve a great workout for everyone.

 As a victim of two severe car crashes, I learned the marvelous value of Pilates during my recovery from multiple surgeries.
 I worked postoperatively with my physical therapists to incorporate Pilates into my rehabilitation.
 My dramatic recoveries propelled me into further studies in anatomy and physical therapy.
 These studies greatly enriched my teaching and attracted many medical clients to my practice.

 While growing up and traveling in more than 50 countries, I became fascinated with body movement in different cultures, watching everything from Sufi whirling dervishes to the Bolshoi Ballet.
 I began to see how physical activity could center, strengthen and heal my body.
 Later in my life I had fun learning Pilates while working as a model in Europe.
 I first became an instructor in the 1980’s in New York City.
 I taught clients in Manhattan until I moved to Los Angeles in 2006.
-After teaching in Malibu and Marina del Rey, I finally settled into a lovely private studio in Santa Monica where I currently teach.
+After teaching in Malibu and Marina del Rey, I finally settled into a lovely private studio in Santa Monica.